mordauntfamilyhistory.com

 • Lily Blue M. Green (b.
 2004)

 • Alexandra Caroline Aske Mordaunt (b.
 1972).
-As 'Wink' Mordaunt she has been executive producer of a number of successful Hollywood films, including "Sweet Home Alabama" (2002), "Hitch" (2005) and "Fool's Gold" (2008).
-In June 2009 she became engaged to Marcus Hanbury
+As 'Wink' Mordaunt she has been executive producer of a number of successful Hollywood films: "Sweet Home Alabama" (2002), "Hitch" (2005) , "Fool's Gold" (2008) and "The Bounty Hunter" (2010).
+She married Marcus Hanbury in April 2010

 • Peter Anthony Charles Mordaunt (b.
 1946) married 1.
 Angela Hubbard in 1972.
 They divorced in 1997